paepcke/ElephantCallAI/src/embedded/JetsonSetup.md

 Copy `test.wav`, the newly-created file, over to a machine with a speaker and play it.
 If you hear your voice (or whatever else you may have recorded), it's working.

+### Profiling

+The Jetson image should come with the `tegrastats` utility installed.
+You can run it, log the output to a file, and then pass that file as an argument to `analysis/AnalyzeTegraStats.py` to produce some summary information.
+This is not a required part of the installation.